Aalavandhan: Reception

 Initial reviews at the time of the film's release were mixed.
 Malathi Rangarajan of The Hindu said, "Too much publicity can sometimes affect a film adversely, because of the great expectations triggered.
 In the case of Aalavandhan, the hype and hoopla built up for months seems justified — to a certain extent".
-The film won the National Film Award for Best Special Effects at the 49th National Film Awards in 2002.
+Visual Dasan of Kalki praised the acting of Haasan, music, visual effects, flashback, cinematography and editing.

 Reviewing the Hindi version Abhay, Taran Adarsh said, "On the whole, Abhay has nothing to offer to the masses or the classes.
 Poor".
 Rediff author R. Swaminathan said, "What happens when an exceptionally talented actor develops an inexplicable urge to delve into the dark side of the human psyche, and worse, decides to paint the town red about it?
 Well, for one, you get a film called Abhay."
-Vijay Ramanan of Planet Bollywood rated the film 5.5 out of 10, saying, "The film falls flat on its face because of its failure in the two most important departments of filmmaking – scriptwriting, and direction [...]
-It almost seems as if Kamal Haasan and Suresh Krishna were high on drugs while making this film."
-Smriti Kashyap of fullhyd.com said "The movie is a huge letdown.
-It lacks the pop, snap and crackle to fill you with enough guts to potter down to the theater and watch it.
-Catch it on the CD, it's easier on the brains."

-Although the film failed commercially, it was positively received over the next few years, subsequently becoming a cult classic, with some critics stating that the film was "way ahead of its time".
-The film was shown in the 2016 Fantastic Fest, where it was acclaimed by the American audiences.
-In 2013, Rediff included the film in its list, "The 10 Best Films of Kamal Haasan".